 Courtney Robinson, Assistant Director for Policy and Conduct

-To set an appointment with SJA Student Housing staff, please call the Student Housing Office of Student Development at (530) 752-1736.
+To set an appointment with OSSJA Student Housing staff, please call the Student Housing Office of Student Development at (530) 752-1736.

 Programs and Functions

-I. Student Judicial Affairs administers the student disciplinary system at UC Davis.
+I. The Office of Student Support & Judicial Affairs administers the student disciplinary system at UC Davis.

 - ensure the just and prompt resolution of alleged misconduct cases, with respect for the rights of accused students, reporting parties, and the campus community;